mukhortov/HESH-WordPress-Plugin/readme.txt

 * Syntax highlighting in the Post/Page HTML editor
 * Save your posts and pages pressing Ctrl+S (Cmd+S on Mac)
+* Restore cursor position after page is reloaded
+* Light and Dark editor colour themes
 * New fullscreen mode.
 * Toggle fullscreen mode with F11/Esc hotkeys

-* Restore cursor position after page is reloaded
+If you like the plugin, don’t hesitate to support me and leave a review :)

 == Installation ==